fabiofranco85/eks-for-prod/README.md

 ##### Applications

 There are 2 managed node groups of [SPOT](https://aws.amazon.com/ec2/spot/) instances meant for applications.
 The groups are a combination selected from the families `m5`, m5d`, m5a`, m4`, t3`, t3a`, t2` of sizes `xlarge` and `2xlarge`.
 The current minimum size is 1 and maximum of 5 instances with desired size of 1 instance.

+🛑 **IMPORTANT** 🛑 These nodes are [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) with `NoSchedule` effect and key `spotIntance`.
+Which means in order for pods to be deployed into those nodes they must tolerate this taint.

+The applications nodes also have two additional labels:

+* `lifecycle: 'Ec2Spot'`
+* `intent: 'apps'`